 This last point -Information about you- can be tricky.
 Most people don't include enough.
 This is understandable as they want to CONCENTRATE on the CUSTOMER.
 Although this is correct, it doesn't START with the customer.
 SELLING starts with YOU.
 Your ABOUT ME page is more popular than you think.
 Because before they trust your product or service, they need to trust you.

-Graphic Design - don't drown your message in design
+Graphic Design - don't drown your message

 The purpose of hiring a Graphic Designer is to help your audience understand your message.
 Not to win them a Graphic Design award, by building a BEAUTIFUL but hard to use website.
 (Yes, I learnt the hard way).